olgabane/MachineLearning_Coursera/README.md

 Ex5: Regularized Linear Regression and Bias v.s.
 Variance
 Ex6: Support Vector Machines
 Ex7: K-means clustering and PCA

-This course is in progress and I will add more problem sets as I complete them.
+Ex8: Anomaly Detection and Recommender Systems

+All problem sets for this course are now complete and uploaded (as of July 15, 2018).